 Nyayamakad (10 km from Munnar): Located between Munnar and Rajamala, Nyayamakad is a land of breathtaking waterfalls.
 The waters cascade down a hill from a height of about 1600 meters.
-The enchanting surroundings makes an excellent picnic spot and trekking point.
+The enchanting surroundings make an excellent picnic spot and trekking point.

-Chithirapuram (10 km from Munnar): With its sleepy little cottages, bungalows, old playgrounds and courts, Chithirapuram still exudes an old world charm.
+Chithirapuram (10 km from Munnar): With its sleepy little cottages, bungalows, old playgrounds and courts, Chithirapuram still exudes an old-world charm.
 Home of the Pallyvasal Hydel Power Project, this hill town is also famous for its picturesque tea plantations.

 Lock Heart Gap (13 km from Munnar): This is an ideal place for adventure tourism and trekking.
-The fresh mountain air, the mist-clad hills and panoramic view make it worthy of a visit.
+The fresh mountain air, the mist-clad hills, and panoramic view make it worthy of a visit.

 Rajamala (15 km from Munnar): The natural habitat of the Nilgiri Tahr,Rajamala is 2695 m above sea level.
 Half the world’s population of the rare mountain goat or tahr, which is fast becoming extinct, is now found here.